dotnet/runtimelab/docs/using-nativeaot/compiling.md

 ## WebAssembly application configuration

 By default, the build will produce a binary with debug information, which is usually quite large.
-If you do not need it, add `/p:NativeDebugSymbols=false` to the publish command line.
-Note that this will disable the generation of _all_ debug info, including function names for stack traces.
+If you do not need it, add `/p:DebugType=none` to the publish command line.

 Another large contributor to the size is globalization support (ICU data and code).
 You can opt out by setting the [`InvariantGlobalization`](https://learn.microsoft.com/en-us/dotnet/core/runtime-config/globalization) MSBuild property to `true`.